Scottapotamas/zaphod-bot/README.md

 ![Assembled PCB](docs/imgs/pcb_overview_top.jpg)

-It's based on a STM32F4 processor, provides regulation from the 75V system supply, and manages the servo's, internal IO and external IO.
+It's based on a STM32F4 processor, provides regulated 3/5/12V from the 75V system supply, and manages the servos, internal IO and external IO.

 - Power input (75V from Teknic IPC) through 2-pin MOLEX SABRE connector.
 - Clearpath servo motors connect with 8-pin MOLEX MicroFit for signalling, and 4-pin MicroFit for 75V supply.